-In 1654, when New York governor Peter Stuyvesant needed help collecting taxes, he turned to Deborah Moody for help.
+In 1654, when New York governor Peter Stuyvesant needed help collecting taxes, he turned to Deborah Moody.
 The career of the Salem, Mass., woman then came full circle from outcast to political power broker.

 A friend of John Winthrop, Moody came to Massachusetts to escape religious intolerance in England sometime before 1640.
 Moody’s husband, a baronet, had died 10 years earlier.
 Her son had sold most of the familial lands in Wiltshire.